 After the configuration files are processed and the phones register with the system, they are automatically provided with the configuration information related to the system, their site, and the user assigned to the phone.
-This configuration information, which is specified in Connect Director and the Connect client, overrides settings specified in configuration files.
-As changes are made in Connect Director or the lists the configuration parameters.
-The abbreviations listed in identify the source of each parameter in the Source column in .

-Connect client, these parameters are automatically kept up to date on the phones, whereas the configuration file values are provided only when the phone boots.
+This configuration information, which is specified in Connect Director and the Connect client,;overrides settings specified in configuration files.
+As changes are made in Connect Director or the Connect client,;these parameters are automatically kept up to date on the phones, whereas the configuration file values are provided only when the phone boots.